-NOAA Coastal Mapping Program (CMP) Project CA0604 provides a highly accurate database of new digital shoreline data for a portion of the San Joaquin and Calaveras Rivers extending from Fourteen Mile Slough in the north to the Burns Cutoff in the south and Vulcan Island in the west to the port of Stockton in the east.
+Coastal Mapping Program (CMP) Project CA0611 provides highly accurate digital shoreline data for key areas of change for the Port of Humboldt Bay, California, from Arcata Bay in the north to South Bay in the south.
 The Geographic Cell (GC) may be used in support of the NOAA Nautical Charting Program (NCP) as well as geographic information systems (GIS) for a variety of coastal zone management applications.